GabrielKoiran/Post-Brexit-Fishing-vessel-project/README.md

 Origin: Output of R file 4 (counterfactual_estimation.r)

 ### ric_cf.csv (unavailable due to data restrictions)
-Equivalent of Ric.csv with added counterfactuals, and a high and low scenario corresponding to different imputation methods for missing months.
+Equivalent of Ric.csv with added counterfactuals, and a high and low scenario corresponding to different imputation methods for missing months
 Origin: Output of R file 4 (counterfactual_estimation.r)

 ## R FILES (IN ORDER)